 We welcome innovative uses of technology and creative sessions formats as well as traditional paper presentations.

-DEADLINE FOR SUBMISSION OF ABSTRACTS IS September 30, 2021.
+DEADLINE FOR SUBMISSION OF ABSTRACTS HAS BEEN EXTENDED FROM September 30, 2021 TO OCTOBER 15, 2021

 Selected papers will be peer-reviewed and published in a commemorative anthology to mark the 50th anniversary of The Harder They Come available by June 2022.
 All paper submissions must confirm to the UWI press style available here: https://docs.google.com/document/d/1NW6ashBtzIRYSp7FmV4ANwEspG_tGTyW8jabe_5QnbQ/edit

-Email all submissions to firstname.lastname@example.org with the subject heading “The Harder They Harder Turns 50”.
+Email all submissions to email@example.com with the subject heading “The Harder They Come Turns 50”.

 Contact the Global Reggae Conference 2022 Secretariat with queries at: